matthewmicallef/slot-game/README.md

 2. Press Load
 3. Click on any of the bet areas for required bets
 4. Click the spin button to try your luck!
-5. The clear button will clear any already registered bets.
+5. The clear button will clear any already registered bets

 ## Potential Improvements
 - Improve responsiveness (particularly on mobile devices)